adempiere/adempiere-ui-gateway/README.md

 ### File Structure
 - *README.md*: this very file
-- *env_template.env*: template for definition of all variables.
+- *env_template.env*: template for definition of all variables used in docker composed files.
-Usually, this file is edited for testing and copied copied to *.env* before running docker compose.
+Usually, this file is edited for testing and copied to *.env* before running docker compose.
 - *.env*: definition of all variables used in *docker-compose files*.
 - *docker compose service files*: there are several of them; each of these files define a service only.
 It may exist more than one docker compose service file for every service (see docker compose service files listing below).
 This may be the case when a service is used in different configurations for different purposes.

   The combination of several of these docker compose service files implements the services needed for a special purpose (auth, cache, develop, storage, vue, default).
-  The definition of one service in a single file permits reutilization and the combination of existing services to new purposes; for which hitherto a new docker-compose file was needed.
+  The definition of one service in a single file permits reutilization and the combination of existing services to new purposes for which hitherto a new docker-compose file was needed.
 Also, as one service version is only defined once, possible repetitions and small unwanted different definitions in docker-compose files are avoided.
   See explanation of start-all.sh to understand how these files are used.

   Example of files are:
   - **01a-postgres_service_with_ports.yml**: one implementation of postgres service.
   - **01b-postgres_service_without_ports.yml**: another implementation of postgres service.
-  - **02a-s3_storage_service.yml**: one implementation of s3 storage service.
+  - **02a-s3_storage_service.yml**: implementation of s3 storage service.
-  - **03a-s3_client_service.yml**: one implementation of s3 client service.
+  - **03a-s3_client_service.yml**: implementation of s3 client service.
   - **04a-s3_gateway_rs_service_develop.yml**: one implementation of s3 gateway rs service.
   - **04b-s3_gateway_rs_service_standard.yml**: another implementation of s3 gateway rs service.
   - **04c-s3_gateway_rs_service_storage.yml**: another implementation of s3 gateway rs service.